 Results and Conclusion: The majority of the nurses were females (89.4%), and had a bachelor's degree (47%).
 Most of the nurses were clinic/intensive care/outpatient clinic nurses (51.5%).
 The majority (60.6%) worked in the public hospital.
 The majority of the participating nurses were members of the Turkish Nurses Association (66.3%).
-45.5% of the participants stated that they did not participate in the activities of the association, 39.4% were moderately satisfied with the activities of the association, 34.8% stated that the association was able to produce solutions to problems and 50% stated that the activities of the association should be aimed at improving personal rights.
-In the content analysis, the participants suggested that the issues of improving personal rights, increasing professional visibility, providing specialist nurse staff, implementing nursing job descriptions according to the Nursing Law, communication skills and continuing education activities in other professional subjects should be addressed in the planning of association activities.
-In this study, personal rights, professional visibility, expert nurse staff, continuing education activities etc. from Turkish Nurses Assosciation. expectations have hightlighted.
+45.5% of the participants stated that they did not participate in the activities of the association, 39.4% were moderately satisfied with the activities of the association was able to produce solutions to problems and 50% stated that the activities of the association should be aimed at improving personal rights.
+In the content analysis, the participants suggested that the issues of improving personal rights, increasing professional visibility, providing specialist nurse staff, implementing nursing job descriptions according to the Nursing Law, communication skills and continuing education activities in other professional subjects should be addressed in the planning of association activities etc. from Turkish Nurses Association. expectations have hightlighted.
 In this line it may be suggested to plan studies at the national level so that nurses take responsibility for organizational commitment and the solution of professional problems.